 Prof Bruce’s research seeks to understand the complex interactions between organisms, particularly herbivorous insects and their host plants, in order to devise novel interventions for reducing crop losses to pests.
 His wide-ranging experience bridges academic and applied research and ranges from basic lab research to field evaluation and knowledge exchange.
 He has a strong research track record with over 100 scientific publications, studying agriculturally important insects, and their interactions with their host plants and their natural enemies.

-Dr John Carr’s research interests at the University of Cambridge’s Department of Plant Sciences include plant-virus-insect interactions, and natural and engineered resistance to plant viruses.
+Professor John P. Carr’s research interests at the University of Cambridge’s Department of Plant Sciences include plant-virus-insect interactions, and natural and engineered resistance to plant viruses.

 He has worked in plant virology, defensive signalling, low molecular weight metabolite analysis and gene expression (plant and viral) for around 30 years.
 He has also collaborated with scientists in Ghana, Kenya, Rwanda, Uganda and Zimbabwe on aphid-transmitted virus problems.

 More recently his research interests have expanded to include the effects of virus infection and plant interactions with beneficial insects.